MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 If you disable Delve, users will no longer see:
 - The Delve app tile in the app launcher.
-- Suggested sites on the SharePoint start page
+- Suggested sites on the SharePoint start page.
 - The Recommended feed in the Outlook mobile app.
 - Recommended documents on the Microsoft Office Home page.
 - Documents on other users' profile cards and pages.